python/cpython/Doc/library/os.rst

    Return the signal which caused the process to stop.

+   This function should be employed only if :func:`WIFSTOPPED` is true.

    .. availability:: Unix.

 .. function:: WTERMSIG(status)

-   Return the signal which caused the process to exit.
+   Return the number of the signal that caused the process to terminate.

+   This function should be employed only if :func:`WIFSIGNALED` is true.

    .. availability:: Unix.